Time-space dynamics of income segregation: a case study of Milan's neighbourhoods

-Recent studies have underscored the significant role of unique Points of Interest (POIs) and diverse street functions in promoting social mixing \cite{Moro2021,Moro2023}.
-However, it's essential to recognize that these elements - while crucial - offer only a microcosmic perspective on urban segregation dynamics.
-A street or a single point of interest represents just a fragment of a larger community.
-Delving deeper, the intricate interplay of more expansive neighborhoods, vital community hubs, and interconnected transport systems emerges as a central theme in understanding the broader patterns of integration and division within urban settings.
-Furthermore, by examining larger urban expanses, we often unearth deep-rooted socio-economic disparities, as well as historical and cultural facets, which frequently underpin the complexities of urban segregation.
+Recent studies have underscored the significant role of unique Points of Interest (POIs) and diverse street functions in promoting social mixing~\cite{Moro2021,nilforoshan2023human,Moro2023}.
+However, it's essential to recognise that while these elements are crucial, they offer only a microcosmic perspective on urban segregation dynamics.
+A street or a single point of interest represents just a fragment of a larger picture.
+The intricate interplay of more expansive neighbourhoods, vital community hubs, and interconnected transport systems emerges as a central theme in understanding broader integration patterns and division within urban settings~\cite{Sampson}.
+Furthermore, by examining larger urban expanses, we often unearth deep-rooted socio-economic disparities and historical and cultural facets, which frequently underpin the complexities of urban segregation.

 The longitudinal aspect of the spatial dimension of urban dynamics is pivotal, but the temporal aspects offer equal insights.
-The same urban spaces may exhibit diverse social interactions at different times, raising the question: if individuals are socially integrated in the spatial dimension, does this integration persist or transform across the temporal dimension?
-The dynamics of mobility within cities can foster social inclusion, but the extent of this inclusion varies with time and the distinct characteristics of the neighborhood \cite{sweden, Silm2014}.
-For example, some neighborhoods maintain a stable mix of income groups throughout the day, contributing to a consistent level of social inclusion.
-Conversely, others show variable degrees of social mixing depending on the time: they might offer an inclusive atmosphere during the day, facilitating interactions among diverse social groups, but revert to a state of higher segregation after nightfall.
-The challenge is to dynamically observe these changes and understand the topological characteristics that can promote more inclusive neighborhoods.
+The same urban spaces may exhibit diverse social interactions at different times, raising the following question.
+If individuals are socially integrated in the spatial dimension, does this integration persist or transform across the temporal dimension?
+The dynamics of mobility within cities can foster social inclusion, but the extent of this inclusion varies with time and the distinct characteristics of the neighbourhood~\cite{sweden}.
+For example, some neighbourhoods maintain a stable mix of income groups throughout the day, contributing to a consistent level of social inclusion.
+Conversely, others show variable degrees of social mixing depending on the time of the day: they might offer an inclusive atmosphere during the day, facilitating interactions among diverse social groups, but revert to a state of higher segregation after nightfall.
+The challenge is to dynamically observe these changes and understand the topological characteristics that can promote more inclusive neighbourhoods.